History of California (1900–present): California Department of Water Resource data

 The web site run by the California Department of Water Resources lists the present reservoir storage levels for each of California's major reservoirs.
 Individual reservoir capacities and percent of full are given for the major reservoirs.
 As of April 3, 2014, they had 12682744 acre.ft of water stored, or about 65% of the 19490257 acre.ft of water they usually would have at that time of year.

 California's highway system

 Automobile travel became important after 1910 when motor cars and trucks began to become common.
-Before that nearly all long-distance travel was by railroad or stagecoach, with horse- or mule-drawn wagons hauling the freight.
-A key route was the Lincoln Highway, which was America's first transcontinental road for motorized vehicles, connecting New York City to San Francisco.
-The creation of the Lincoln Highway in 1913 was a major stimulus on the development of both industry and tourism in the state.
-Similar effects occurred in 1926 with the creation of Route 66.
+Before that, nearly all long-distance travel was by railroad or stagecoach, with horse- or mule-drawn wagons hauling the freight.
+California started to maintain state roads in 1895.
+Construction of a large connected state highway system began in 1912.
 The last large addition to the state highway system was made by the California State Assembly in 1959, after which only minor changes have been made.
 Most new highway construction was then done on the Interstate Highway System started under President Dwight D. Eisenhower, who championed its formation.